|

 The 124-acre Agricultural Research and Education Center is located approximately 5 miles southeast of Ashland City, TN on the banks of the Cumberland River.
-The center is designed as a teaching and learning facility with applied research in agro forestry, aquaculture, small ruminant management, vegetable and small fruit production, sustainable agriculture, organic production, pesticide storage and handling, post harvest handling and environmental stewardship/water quality.
+The center is a teaching and learning facility with applied research in agroforestry, aquaculture, small ruminant management, vegetable and small fruit production, sustainable agriculture, organic production, pesticide storage and handling, post-harvest handling and environmental stewardship/water quality.
+It boasts 20 greenhouses, a Learning Pavilion, and educational classrooms.

 Our Goals

-- Provide outdoor classroom environment for hands-on- learning for students
+• Provide an outdoor classroom environment for hands-on- learning for students

 Replicated Applied Research Trials